smiggiddy/kubernetes-the-hard-way/README.md

-> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+> This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way) and [Mumshad Mannambeth](https://github.com/mmumshad/kubernetes-the-hard-way).
 As well as a modified version of the KodeKloud version.
 I'm using this guide to bootstrap a k8s cluster on XCP-ng.
 I'm using this to prepare to study for CKA exam.
 Please feel free to follow along, but this guide will include a few assumptions:
 > 1. That you can architech your own hypervisor and underlying networking components to get everything working.
-For a more hands on aproach please follow one of the original tutorials. [
-Mumshad Mannambeth's Tutorial here](https://github.com/mmumshad/kubernetes-the-hard-way)
+> 2. that you're somewhat familiar with ansible and For a more hands on aproach please follow one of the original tutorials.
+[Mumshad Mannambeth's Tutorial here](https://github.com/mmumshad/kubernetes-the-hard-way)
+> I'll be using the latest verions of the packaging.
+As I'm updating this document as I'm going some links / refs may not be current.
+I'll include the step I'm currently working through so if you'd like you can follow along.
+> Step 2: Computre Resources